-There is a specific protocol that will be provided to you for your treating therapist that outlines your rehab from day zero.

-The main goals are:

-- Phase 1 (0-2 weeks): Protection; begin passive range of motion (PROM). - Phase 2 (2-4 weeks): Mobility; regain full passive range of motion (PROM) and working into active assisted (AAROM). - Phase 3 (4-8 weeks): Mobility & Patterning; regain full active range of motion (AROM). - Phase 4 (8+ weeks): Progressive strengthening & patterning
+There is a specific protocol that will be provided to you for your treating therapist that outlines your rehab from Day zero.
+The main goals during Phase 1 (0-2 weeks) are: Protection - passive range of motion (PROM).
+Phase 2 (2-4 weeks) goals are: Mobility - regaining PROM and working into active assisted (AAROM).
+Restrictions remain the similar as phase 1.
+Phase 3 (4-8 weeks) - Regain full active range of motion - Phase 4 (8+ weeks) - Early strengthening.

 With each phase there will be criteria that you will need to meet in order to progress to the next phase.
-These will be assessed by Dr Wong's Rehab team and provided to your caring physiotherapist.
+These will be assessed by Dr Wong's Rehab team and provided to your physiotherapist.

-Other important timelines are: Return to work 2-4 months and return to sport 6-8 months.
+Other important timelines are: Return to work 3-6 months and return to sport 6-12 months.